lil-lab/cerealbar/README.md

 The game, data, and agent implementation (architecture, learning, and evaluation) are described in the following paper:

 Executing instructions in situated collaborative interactions.
-Alane Suhr, Claudia Yan, Jacob Schluger, Stanley Yu, Hadi Khader, Marwa Mouallem, Iris Zhang, and Yoav Artzi.
+Alane Suhr, Claudia Yan, Charlotte Schluger, Stanley Yu, Hadi Khader, Marwa Mouallem, Iris Zhang, and Yoav Artzi.
 To appear in EMNLP 2019.
 Print coming soon!

 ## Setup